 Valour and Victory: Honouring Indigenous Veterans at the Landscape of Nations Commemorative Memorial

-Landscape of Nations: The Six Nations & Native Allies Commemorative Memorial affirms the proper place of First Nations peoples at the core of Canadian history and signals their ongoing role in contemporary life and national affairs.
-After 207 years, we will gather at the precipice of Queenston Heights with a clear vision and the capability to address an historic omission—the acknowledgement of Canada’s first allies.
+The Landscape of Nations Commemorative Memorial affirms the proper place of First Nations peoples at the core of Canadian history and signals their ongoing role in contemporary life and national affairs.
+After 207 years, Valour & Victory gathered the community at the precipice of Queenston Heights with a clear vision and the capability to address an historic omission—the acknowledgement of Canada’s first Allies.

-We recognize not only sacrifices made during the War, but also the historic entreaty of peace and reconciliation made at Niagara on August 31 and September 1, 1815, between the Haudenosaunee of the Grand River and those of New York who had allied with the Americans.
+Valor & Victory also recognized the historic entreaty of peace and reconciliation made at Niagara on August 31 and September 1, 1815 between the Haudenosaunee of the Grand River and those of New York that became American Allies.
 The War of 1812 witnessed a civil war among the nations of the Haudenosaunee Confederacy fighting on both sides of the conflict.
-At this solemn service to mark National Aboriginal Veterans Day, we remember the fallen, the dedicated, and the faithkeepers whose valiant efforts forged a lasting peace.
+At this solemn service to mark National Aboriginal Veterans Day, we remembered the fallen, the dedicated and the peacemakers whose valiant efforts forged a lasting peace.